Fanduino - Cool Automatic Arduino Fan

 Picture 3

-• From the Component Toolbox expand the "Measurement" Category, then the "Analog" Sub Category, and select the "Ultrasonic Ranger" component as shown on the first picture, then drop it in the design area
+- From the Component Toolbox expand the "Generators" Category, then the "Analog Generators" Sub Category, and select the "Sine Analog Generator" component as shown on the Picture 2, then drop it in the design area

-• Connect the components as shown on (Picture 2)
+- Connect the components as shown on Picture 3

 Picture 1